Girl Rubbing Eye with her Hand

 Q: Why do I still miss the narcissist even after everything they did?

 A: Missing the narcissist is natural.
-You’re not missing the reality, you’re missing the illusion, the trauma bond.
+You’re not missing the reality.
+You’re missing the illusion, the trauma bond.
 That’s grief, not a mistake.

 Q: How do I accept the truth when it hurts so much?